ayvacs/Proton/docs/getting-started/creating-a-gui.md

 Let's break down the code we just ran:

 1. `new`, or `Proton.new`, is the Proton function which creates new instances.
+After creating an instance, `new` will `return` it, just like `Instance.new`.
 2. `"ScreenGui"` means that we will be creating a `ScreenGui` instance.
 You can substitute this with any Class name, such as `Frame`, `TextLabel`, or even non-UI elements.
 3. `{}` is the property table.

-To create a GUI that the player can see, we have to add properties to it.
+We've created a GUI, however we haven't parented it to anything, therefore the player cannot see it.

+If we want the GUI to be shown, we have to give it a name and parent it to `PlayerGui`.
 We can do this simply by adding entries to the property table.

 ``` lua title="The property table"
 local gui = new "ScreenGui" {